LucasFDias/LucasFDias/README.md

 -->

 - 🔭 Hoje trabalho com Desenvolvimento Web.
 - 🌱 Estudando React e Javascript
-- 😄 Pronouns: Ele/Dele
 <!--- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...